BradleyMatera/Star-Wars-Themed-React-App/README.md

 ## Overview

 This project is a one-page application built using React.js, styled with CSS-in-JS (styled-components).
 The theme of the application is Star Wars, and it includes various reusable components styled professionally.
-The project adheres to best practices and conventions discussed in the course.
+The project adheres to best practices and conventions.

 ## Features